Panasonic G3 vs Sony A6500

-The A6500 is a recent model that features in the current product line-up of Sony.
-In contrast, the G3 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G3 was succeeded by the Panasonic G5.
+Both the G3 and the A6500 have been discontinued, but can regularly be found used on eBay.
+The G3 was replaced by the Panasonic G5, while the A6500 was followed by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Panasonic G3 or the Sony A6500 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Panasonic Lumix DMC-G3:

 - More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.